 You may be wondering what the difference is between a chinois strainer and a colander.
 A chinois strainer is cone-shaped with one handle, and the straining mechanism is usually fine mesh.
 A colander is bowl-shaped with two handles and made to sit in the kitchen sink.
 Of the two, a chinois strainer can handle a wider variety of kitchen straining tasks than a colander can.

 In this guide, we explore the features of chinois strainers that make them desirable for the kitchen.
-Read on to learn about features and price ranges, and don’t forget to check out our favorite chinois strainers.

 Unlike a large-gap colander, a chinois strainer is known for its fine mesh.
 The mesh captures smaller food particles, resulting in a smooth end product, be it soup or stock.
 While the majority of chinois strainers include a fine mesh basket, you can find some with coarse mesh or even ultra-fine mesh.